-Alberta is home to not one, but two local attractions that draw crowds on a daily basis.
-While the Salt & Straw is perfect for indulging your sweet tooth, Pine State Biscuits is a breakfast lover’s dream.
+Pine State Biscuits, the area’s premiere breakfast stop, is a breakfast lover’s dream.
 Technically speaking, biscuits are more of a Southern tradition, but once you try one of their signature sandwiches, you’ll be hooked.
 Some of the menu favorites include The Reggie (with fried chicken and bacon), The Club (fried chicken or brisket), and the BBQ Biscuit, which comes with Carolina-style pulled pork.

 Pine State Biscuits isn’t only famous for its sandwiches, though.
-Here you can find a chicken pot pie, blueberry pancakes, hash, and shrimp-n-grits.
-They also make a mean pie (just don’t tell Random Order we said that).
-Be sure to come early, as they open at 7 am and close at three.
+Here you can also find a chicken pot pie, blueberry cornmeal pancakes, hash, and shrimp-n-grits.
+They also make a mean pie.
+Be sure to come early, as they open at 7am and close at three.
 Lines start forming as soon as the doors open, so plan accordingly.

 Alberta Cooperative Grocery

 Clearing shelves of big brands and paving the way for a well-nourished neighborhood, Alberta Co-op Grocery is meticulous about their inventory.
 If a smaller brand is bought out by its larger competitor, it’s outta there.
 If a soda contains high-fructose syrup, it’s not allowed to darken the doorway.
 Stocking “high quality, affordable, and responsibly-produced food,” Alberta Co-op cares about what they sell because they are, “owned by our neighbors,” and are, “serving our neighbors.”

 Alberta Cooperative Grocery—1500 NE Alberta St